 We cannot predict the future, so why are we trying?
 We have got to where we are today by doing a lot of talking, a lot of thinking, a whole lot of reflecting and by treating each other and everyone outside of the organisation as humans with their own joys and problems.

 We consider (and write down) what we think each WOW (Way of Working) looks like by the end of the year.
-Throughout the year, those responsible for that WOW will have line manager meetings to discuss whether that approach is working, or whether it should be changed.
-The team also put time in each month to meet with another member of the team (not on the same WOW) to catch up with how they're getting on.
+Throughout the year, those responsible for that WOW discuss in 1:1 with line managers, and the wider team, as to whether that approach is working, or whether it should be changed.

 Each November we will take a look altogether at where we got up to, and each December we will discuss and write down our goals for that year.
 Goals is not the right word, because they are only there to guide us but we don't have the right words yet.
 That's OK, we will.

-We have a clear vision and extremely strong values, so we will ensure that every decision made either gets up on our way to achieving that vision, and aligns with our values.
+We have a clear vision and extremely strong values, so we will ensure that every decision made gets us on our way to achieving that vision, and aligns with our values.

-The UK has a legal and moral obligation to provide safe, welcoming, humane asylum to people fleeing violence and persecution
+The UK has a legal and moral obligation to provide safe, welcoming, humane asylum to people fleeing violence and persecution.
+The fact that this welcome is instead a deliberately and increasingly hostile environment means that we our work focuses on refugees and asylum seekers as a priority

-Facilitating the personal choices and comfort of the people we work with is paramount
+Facilitating the personal choices and comfort of the people we work with is paramount.
+We empower and educate people on the options available to them, but ultimately prioritise their choice

 We have the most impact when we work collaboratively and creatively as part of a network of organisations and individuals with shared goals and values